This post may contain affiliate links. Read my disclosure policy.

 It is usually made with dark chocolate and, despite the name, often has chunks or flakes of chocolate.
 Therefore, this recipe calls for chopping a bar of dark chocolate so that you get a variety of sizes.

-You can also use milk or white chocolate, and can substitute semi-sweet chocolate chips.
+You can also use milk or white chocolate, or substitute semi-sweet chocolate chips.
 You’ll want to use about 1 cup of chips or 3/4 cup if you choose mini chips.

 If you use a container that doesn’t have a tight lid, be sure to wrap it well with plastic wrap.
 As long as it is tightly sealed to prevent freezer burn, it can be kept in the freezer for at least 2 to 3 months.
 If you are keeping it for more than a few days, I’d recommend a double layer, or wrapping it with aluminum foil after the plastic.

 What to serve with Mint Chocolate Chip Ice Cream